pip-services/pip-services-docs/content/en/getting_started/recipes/logging/_index.md

 ### Adding a composite logger to our component

 Now, we will extend our logging capacity by adding a composite logger.
-This logger will allow us to aggregate all loggers from our component’s references into a centralized log.
+This logger will allow us to aggregate all loggers from our component's references into a centralized log.
 Our code will remain the same, except that now we need to create a composite logger for MyComponentA.
 For this, we will create an instance of this logger and set the logging level to 5.

 Then, we will use the configure and set_references methods to let our composite logger know where to ask for log messages.